richardgourley/django-wagtail-stepbystep/README.md

         css/
           bootstrap/
             scss/
           mysite.css
         js/
-          bootstrap/
-            js/
           mysite.js
 ```

-28. **Inside the 'css/bootstrap/scss' directory and the 'js/bootstrap/js' directory copy over the scss files and js files from your bootstrap download.**
+28. **Inside the 'css/bootstrap/scss' directory copy over the scss files from your bootstrap download.**

 29. **Create a 'theme.scss' file where we can import and override bootstrap.scss variables easily.**